zutobg/Crowdsale/README.md

 The other meaningful addition is the `changeDue` and `capReached` variables.

 The change is needed when a purchase is overpaid, either when a buyer sends more than the personal cap or more than what is available.
-This should be calculated in `_preValidatePurchase` and saved in the storage to be transferred back to the investor in the `_postValidatePurchase`.
+This should be calculated in `_preValidatePurchase` and saved in the storage to be transferred back to the buyer in the `_postValidatePurchase`.

 All the sale parameters should be increased considering only the accepted amount.